industrial-edge/jenkins-cicd/pipeline/README.md

     sudo nano /lib/systemd/system/docker.service
     ```

-3) in the `[Service]` section, replace the line starting with `ExecStart= ` with the following line:
+3) In the `[Service]` section, replace the line starting with `ExecStart= ` with the following line:

     ```bash
     ExecStart=/usr/bin/dockerd -H fd:// -H tcp://127.0.0.1:2375
     ```
      In this example the API will listen at `127.0.0.1:2375`.
 You can change the IP according to your setup, eg if you want to reach the docker engine from a external host, enter the external IP of the host.
-4) save the modified file
+4) Save the modified file
-5) reload the systemctl configuration:
+5) Reload the systemctl configuration:

     ```bash
     sudo systemctl daemon-reload
     ```

-6) restart the docker service:
+6) Restart the docker service:

     ```bash
     sudo systemctl restart docker.service